 When the family moved to Minnesota, Ethel stayed in Red Oak and worked and lived in a boarding house.
 After that she lived with her sister Bertha, in Wyoming for a year and met her future husband, Eil, there.

 She married Joseph Eil Taylor on November 22, 1922 in Hot Springs, South Dakota.
 He was born April 20, 1884 in Arkansas.
-When he filled out his draft registration, his nearest relative was Joseph Taylor who lived in Norris, Coleman, Texas.
-He and his brother came from Texas and he drove a supply wagon for sheepherders.
+His parents were Joseph Taylor and Lucinda Tarter.

 After their marriage they ranched on his homestead in Arch Creek, east of Moorcroft, Crook County, Wyoming.